Octopus773/Whanos/docs/PipelineLogging.md

 # Pipeline logging

+A build pipeline is triggered each time you click on `Build Now` or after you push to a Whanos managed repo under the minute

-Each time the pipeline builds, it generates a log
+Each time the pipeline runs, it generates a log

+A log contains valuable information like:
+ - The reason of your build error
+ - The external IP of your Deployment

 ## 1 — Introduction